• Skip to primary navigation

 School Counselling

-My specialism is counselling children, and I work as a freelance in-school counsellor in primary schools across Kent, working from year 3 to year 6.
+I work as a freelance in-school counsellor in secondary schools across Kent.

 In my work as a school counsellor, I have seen a lot of children suffering with psychological, social and educational difficulties.
 I offer a variety of counselling services and support within the schools, including individual sessions, group work and drop in sessions.